top of page

 How Healthcare Facilities Can Prevent Falls and Unrestricted Roof Access

 Fixed vertical ladders—especially those without cages or gates—are often accessible to anyone.
-When gates are left unlocked it leaves easy access to tamper with rooftop systems, or vandalize critical infrastructure.
-When roof hatches are left open, they become a serious hazard: someone can fall through.
+When gates are left unlocked, it allows easy access to tamper with rooftop systems or vandalize critical infrastructure.
+Additionally, when roof hatches are left open, they become a serious hazard: someone can fall through.
 In healthcare environments, where safety and security are non-negotiable, this creates real liability and leaves your facility exposed—especially after hours.

 The Risk: Falls and Unauthorized Access